Kabba24ai/Sales-Trend-Report/README.md

 ```

 **Query Logic:**
-- Fetches order_items with PAID orders
+- Fetches order_items with PAID and REFUNDED orders
-- Joins with orders table to get payment_date and store_id
+- Joins with orders table to get payment_date, payment_status, and store_id
+- PAID orders: amounts are added to totals (positive)
+- REFUNDED orders: amounts are subtracted from totals (negative)
 - Applies all filters from SalesFilters interface
 - Aggregates sales by date
 - Returns 60 data points (30 previous + 30 current)